-- 13 In February 2018, the independent IRM researcher, Ms Keitha Booth, published her report on New Zealand's progress in implementing its second Plan 2016-18.
-There were five key recommendations on areas to focus future open government activities as well as many other recommendations that were specific to Commitments. - 14 While we have focused on the five key recommendations, all of the IRM's recommendations were valued and considered closely.
-SSC discussed in-depth the relevant recommendations with each Commitment Lead. - 15 The five key recommendations relate to developments for the third Plan 2018-20.
-(Given the 2018-20 OGP National Action has not been finalised at the time of drafting, we will update this section before it is published in November to meet the OGP deadline).
-The five key recommendations and our actions to date are as follows: - 15.1 IRM recommendation: expand the Expert Advisory Panel to include greater civil society representation.
+In February 2018, OGP published the Mid-term Report from the independent IRM researcher, Ms Keitha Booth, on New Zealand's progress in implementing its second Plan 2016-18.
+There were five key recommendations on areas to focus future open government activities as well as many other recommendations that were specific to Commitments.

+While we have commented on the five key recommendations in this report, all of the IRM's recommendations were valued and considered closely.
+SSC discussed in-depth the relevant recommendations with each Commitment Lead.

+The five key recommendations relate to development of the third Plan 2018 and our actions to date are as follows:

+1. IRM recommendation: expand the Expert Advisory Panel to include greater civil society representation.

-what we did: On March 31 2018, the Expert Advisory Panel (EAP) was expanded to seven members.
+On March 31 2018, the Expert Advisory Panel (EAP) was expanded to seven members.
 Naturally these numbers will fluctuate depending on the work priorities and availability of members.
 The SSC is very supportive of the EAP and acknowledges the value it provides.
+This has had the benefit that several of the EAP members have been more empowered to engage their networks, knowing that public officials were genuinely engaged and wanting to find ways to adapt public services to be more responsive to the needs of New Zealanders.
 The EAP membership will be reviewed as we move into implementation of the third Plan 2018-20.

-15.2 IRM recommendation: reform official information laws and refocus the Open Data and Information Programme to publish social, environmental, and budget expenditure data.
+2. IRM recommendation: reform official information laws and refocus the Open Data and Information Programme to publish social, environmental, and budget expenditure data.